xinglongzhangnudt/LERL-for-soft-robots/README.md

 - Conduct online policy learning on the basis of the transferred policy gain matrix $K$.

 ### Part 4 Policy adaptation to hybrid soft robot
  Here we take the policy adaption to the configuration $E^4_S-U_L$ as an example to show the explicit steps to realize policy adaptation to hybrid soft robots, composed of honeycomb and soft-muscle segments .
 The feedforward policy is retrained for the new configuration $E^4_S-U_L$ in **Part 4.1**.
-The Koopman embedding trained in **Part 1.1** is shared for the new configuration $E^4_S-U_L$ without retraining.
+The Koopman embedding trained in **Part-pre** is shared for the new configuration $E^4_S-U_L$ without retraining.
 The policy learned on the honeycomb segement in **Part 1.2** is transferred to the hybrid soft robot $E^4_S-U_L$ based on the action allocation strategy, and updated online, as presented in **Part 4.2**.

 #### Part 4.1 Step 1 Feedforward policy learning for the configuration $E^4_S-U_L$
  - Collect quasi-static motion data of the configuration $E^4_S-U_L$ and place them in the path "policy_adaptation_hybrid_robot/step1_feedforward_policy_training/quasi_static_data_es4_el.mat".